 Save, Save, Save!

 As you start to understand your budget, start saving money.
 If what you are spending each month eats up most of your monthly income, look for ways to cut back.
-Start by putting money towards an emergency, or “rainy day”, fund.
+Start by putting money towards an emergency, or “rainy day,” fund.
 For most, this should be 4-6 months of expenses to accommodate any unexpected, prolonged loss of income.
 Then, start saving toward specific goals.
 For instance, do you want to own a home?
 If so, calculate what you will need for a down payment and start saving toward it.
-It is critical to have good savings discipline, but it helps to know your end-goal.
+It is critical to have a good savings discipline, but it helps to know your end-goal.